reflexions/config-builder/README.md

 `getHook` returns the hook's value.

-`getHookFn` calls the hook with the given parameters and returns the result.
+`getHookFnResult` calls the hook with the given parameters and returns the result.

 ## Misc